seven1m/dymo-printer-agent/README.md

 ### What's Quirky

-Some text is not placed exactly right.
-Dymo seems to have some inconsistent line spacing, kerning, margins, and other alignment issues that haven't been fully imitated.
+Some text is not placed exactly the same with this app as Dymo would do it.
+Dymo and Prawn have very subtle differences in how they place text, space characters, and auto-fit text.
+Some of those differences have been accounted for, but not all.

-If your labels rely on precise, pixel-perfect placement/alignment of different objects, this solution may not work well for you.
+If your labels rely on precise placement/alignment of different objects, this solution may not work well for you.

 Below are some samples: